 If you own rental real estate, your goals include maximizing cash flow, which can be helped by minimizing the tax bite today and upon the sale or transfer of that real property.
-BeachFleischman PC helps individuals and businesses that own residential and commercial real estate—in Arizona (AZ) and nationally—balance both goals through proactive tax planning.
+BeachFleischman PLLC helps individuals and businesses that own residential and commercial real estate—in Arizona (AZ) and nationally—balance both goals through proactive tax planning.

 Tax Planning Boosts Cash Flow